Master's Thesis [Friday, December 10th, 2004 - Alex]

 I've created a Cg and HLSL FAQ for those who are learning or working with the shading languages Cg and HLSL.
 It covers topics such as profiles, semantics, vertex and fragment shaders, and interfacing the languages with C/C++.

-Any comments, questions, additions or corrections are encouraged and welcomed and can be sent to me at alexz@FusionIndustries.com
+Any comments, questions, additions or corrections are encouraged and welcomed.

 Fusion Industries has been quoted (verbatim) about the ATI Radeon 9700/SDK on ATI developer's website at www.ati.com/developer/quotes